chimera-linux/chimera-linux.github.io/_docs/faq.md

 ## What is the distro's relation to Void Linux?

-If Chimera build templates and process seem suspciously similar to Void Linux's `xbps-src`, `cbuild` originally started as a rewrite of `xbps-src` to attempt to eliminate its various issues, and the main developer/founder of Chimera also worked on Void Linux.
+If Chimera build templates and process seem suspiciously similar to Void Linux's `xbps-src`, `cbuild` originally started as a rewrite of `xbps-src` to attempt to eliminate its various issues, and the main developer/founder of Chimera also worked on Void Linux.
 However, no actual code is shared